thediyblogger/blog/content/blog/how-to-build-links-to-your-website.md

 +++
+aliases = ["blog/2016/2/26/how-to-build-links-to-your-website", "blog/2016/02/26/how-to-build-links-to-your-website"]
 categories = ["blogging", "seo/sem"]
 date = "2019-01-06"
-description = "Link building is one of the hardest things to do when it comes to Search Engine Optimization (SEO)." title = "How to Build Links to Your Website" aliases = ["blog/2016/2/26/how-to-build-links-to-your-website","blog/2016/02/26/how-to-build-links-to-your-website"] [images] is_pin_friendly = false name = "How to Build Links to Your Website" src = '/uploads/links.png'
+description = "Link building is one of the hardest things to do when it comes to Search Engine Optimization (SEO)." title = "How to Build Links to Your Website"
+[images]
+is_pin_friendly = false
+name = "How to Build Links to Your Website" src = "/uploads/links.png"

 +++

-_By this time, you should have already optimized your website with the [Basic SEO techniques]({{<ref "introduction-to-seo">}}) I outlined in my previous post._
+_By this time, you should have already optimized your website with the_ [_Basic SEO Techniques_](/blog/introduction-to-seo-and-sem-for-beginners "Basic SEO Techniques") _I outlined in my previous post._

 Never fear.
 There are a few things we can do to get started.
 But before we do, here is a term we will refer to a lot.
 "Link Juice".
 Link juice is the amount of "juice" that one page can send to another.

 **Global Popularity**